-We depend on information technology to improve the effectiveness of our operations and to interface with our customers, consumers and employees, as well as to maintain financial accuracy and efficiency.
-In addition, we collect, store, have access to and otherwise process certain confidential or sensitive data, including proprietary business information, personal data or other information that is subject to privacy and security laws, regulations and/or customer-imposed controls.
-Our business processes and data sharing across functions, suppliers, and vendors is dependent on information technology integration.
-The failure of any systems, whether internal or third-party, during normal operation, system upgrades, implementations, or connections, could disrupt our operations by causing transaction errors, processing inefficiencies, delays or cancellation of customer orders, the loss of customers, impediments to the manufacture or shipment of products, other financial and business disruptions, or the loss of or damage to intellectual property and the personally identifiable data of consumers and employees.
+We depend on information technology to improve the effectiveness of our operations, to interface with our customers, consumers and employees, to maintain the continuity of our manufacturing operations, and to maintain financial accuracy and efficiency.
+In addition, we collect, store, and process confidential or sensitive data, including proprietary business information, personal data or other information that is subject to privacy and security laws, regulations and/or customer-imposed controls.
+Our business processes and data sharing across suppliers and vendors is dependent on technology system availability.
+Our systems may depend, directly or indirectly, on software developed by third parties (such as open source libraries or vendor software) and we may have limited visibility into the robustness of the security practices followed during design, development, or remediation of this third party software.
+The failure of any such systems, whether internal or third-party, could disrupt our operations by causing transaction errors, processing inefficiencies, delays or cancellation of customer orders, the loss of customers, impediments to the manufacture or shipment of products, other financial and business disruptions, employee relations issues, the loss of or damage to intellectual property and the unauthorized disclosure or compromise of personally identifiable data of consumers and employees or of commercially sensitive information.

-In addition, we have outsourced certain information technology support services and administrative functions, such as system application maintenance and certain benefit plan administration functions, to third-party service providers and may outsource other functions in the future to achieve cost savings and efficiencies.
-If these service providers do not perform effectively, we may not achieve the expected cost savings and may incur additional costs to correct errors made by such service providers.
-Depending on the function involved, such errors may also lead to business disruption, processing inefficiencies or the loss of or damage to intellectual property and personally identifiable information through system compromise, or harm employee morale.
+In addition, we have outsourced certain technology services and administrative functions to third-party service providers and may outsource additional functions in the future.
+If these service providers do not perform effectively or experience failures, we may experience similar issues depending on the function involved.
+In addition, we may not achieve expected cost savings of outsourcing and may incur additional costs to correct errors made by such service providers.

-Our information systems, or those of our third-party service providers, have been in the past and could be in the future impacted by inappropriate activity of parties intent on extracting or corrupting information or disrupting business processes, or by inadvertent data security-compromising activities by our employees or service providers.
+Our information systems, or those of our third-party service providers, have been in the past and could be in the future impacted by malicious activity of threat actors intent on extracting or corrupting information or disrupting business processes, or by unintentional data-compromising activities by our employees or service providers.

 Such unauthorized access has in the past and could in the future disrupt our business and result in the loss of assets.
-Cyber attacks are becoming more sophisticated and include malicious software, including ransomware attacks, attempts to gain unauthorized access to data, and other electronic security breaches that have in the past and could in the future lead to disruptions in critical systems, unauthorized release of confidential or otherwise protected information, and corruption of data.
-Our growth in the areas of connected appliances and the "Internet of Things," as well as our reliance on pandemic-driven remote work arrangements, has increased these risks.
-These events have in the past and could in the future impact our customers, consumers, employees, third-parties and reputation and lead to financial losses from remediation actions, loss of business or potential liability or an increase in expense.
+Cyber attacks are becoming more sophisticated and include ransomware attacks, attempts to gain unauthorized access to data, social engineering and other security breaches that have in the past and could in the future lead to disruptions in availability of critical systems, unauthorized release of confidential or otherwise protected information, and corruption of data.
+Our growth in the areas of direct-to-consumer sales and connected appliances (the "Internet of Things"), accompanied by increasing handling of consumer information, and our reliance on pandemic-driven remote work arrangements, has increased these risks.
+These events have in the past and could in the future impact our customers, consumers, employees, third-parties and reputation and lead to financial losses from remediation actions, loss of business or potential litigation or regulatory liability or an increase in expenses.
 While we have not experienced any material impacts from a cyber attack, any one or more future cyber attacks could have a material adverse effect on our financial statements.